jhorzek/lesstimate/docs/2-getting-started.md

     ```

 ```
-// IMPORTANT: The library is calles lessOptimizers, but
+// IMPORTANT: The library is called lessOptimizers, but
 // because it was initially a sub-folder of lessSEM, the
 // namespace is still called lessSEM.